Tuesday, July 9, 2024

 Cinnamon: Add Scant Tablespoon Cinnamon to Dry Ingredients.
 Top with abundant Cinnamon Sugar after baking, while still hot.

 Vanilla Chocolate Chip: Use 1 Tablespoon of Vanilla instead of a teaspoon when mixing wet ingredients.
-Add Chocolate Chips to Dry Ingredients (about 1/2 cup)
+Add Chocolate Chips to Dry Ingredients (about 1/2 cup).
+Top generously with granulated sugar as soon as you remove it from the oven.

 Other Variations: Once you have the mix and the pattern, you can create as many variations as your creativity allows!
 I've made lots of other variations on this over the years, but have not recorded them all.
 Lemon, Spice (using a bit of molasses in place of some water), etc.